octo-technology/OpenTezos/docs/dapp/front-user-experience.md

 export default App;
 ```

-Let's test it: we will display a notification when connecting a new account.
+Let's test it.
+We will display a notification when connecting a new account.
 There are three types of alerts:
-- `info`: display some information
+- `info`: displays some information,
-- `success`: display the success of an operation
+- `success`: displays the success of an operation,
-- `error`: display the failure of an operation
+- `error`: displays the failure of an operation.

-We will use an `info` alert:
+Let's use an `info` alert:

 ``` typescript jsx
 function ConnectionSection() {